Raymond Contributes to Over 140 Nonprofit and Educational Organizations in 2016

 • National Manufacturing Day: Raymond highlighted innovation and simulation during this year’s National Manufacturing Day event held in October.
 Over 250 students from Southern Tier of New York high schools, grades 10 to 12, attended Raymond’s Innovation in Manufacturing event for National Manufacturing Day at Raymond’s headquarters in Greene, New York.
 Students experienced virtual and hands-on activities reinforcing manufacturing as an ever-progressive industry.

-“Every year, it continues to be important for Raymond to give back, both locally around Greene, New York, and in those communities surrounding our Sales and Service Centers,” says Steve VanNostrand, executive vice president of human resources at Raymond.
+“Every year, it continues to be important for Raymond to give back, both locally around Greene, New York, and in those communities surrounding our Solutions and Support Centers,” says Steve VanNostrand, executive vice president of human resources at Raymond.
 “Through our work with nonprofits, we can help support causes that align with our own values and help provide relief to those affected by natural disasters.
 Raymond, too, is dedicated to the organizations and events that really make an impact on students and ready them to be the future workforce.”

 To learn more about The Raymond Corporation, visit www.raymondcorp.com or call 800-235-7200.